quartznet/quartznet/docs/documentation/quartz-3.x/db/index.md

 title: Database Schema
 ---

-When using the JobStoreTX ADO, Quartz.Net will create 11 tables.
+When using ADO.NET-based job store (the usual being `JobStoreTX`), Quartz requires the creation of a set of tables.
+Creating the initial schema or migrating existing one is a manual step, as Quartz.NET does not create or migrate these automatically.

 | Table | Brief Description |
 | -- | -- |